The-Jat/WWH-laravel/Migrations.md

 ```
 php artisan migrate
 ```
+This command will run the up() function in the migration class file and will create the table with the all columns specified.

+Note: This command will run the up() function and create all the tables in the database for all the migration file in the database/migrations directory.

 For rolling back latest migration we have command
 ```
 php artisan migrate:rollback
 ```
+This command will run the down() function in the migration class file.

 when we have to rollback till specific steps we can pass steps in rollback command like
 ```